KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 **It can't be reproduced:**

-1. Either [ask for more information](#2-ensure-the-issue-contains-basic-information) needed to investigate it more thoroughly.
+1. Either request that [more information](#2-ensure-the-issue-contains-basic-information) is needed to investigate the issue more thoroughly.
 Provide details in a comment.
 2. Either [delegate further investigations](#investigation-of-issues) to someone else.
 Provide details in a comment.

 **It works as intended/by design:**